Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Designing landing page for Processing

-I started on this projecct early becasue I did notwant to rush through the project.
+I started on this projecct early becasue I did not want to rush through the project.
 I started with desinging a landing page on Processing.
 For the landing page, I wanted players to be able to choose where they are going to open up a cafe and view it on the map.
 I carefully chose the images of cafes around the world that has a good resolution.
 When choosing cafe images, it was difficult to ignore my "perfectionist" mindset.
 I have spent around 2 hours choosing "perfect" images when the logical part of my brain was telling me that I should be spending more time first getting the technical parts done, and work on the details if I have more time.

 ![alt-text](Images/cafehover.jpg)